keboola/connection-docs/tutorial/write/index.md

 There are three options how to load the `opportunity_denorm` table into Tableau:

-- Writing data to a provisioned Snowflake/Redshift database, or
+- Writing data to a provisioned Snowflake/Redshift database
-- Generating a [Tableau Data Extract (TDE)](http://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1) and loading it manually into Tableau Desktop, or
+- Generating a [Tableau Data Extract (TDE)](http://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1) and loading it manually into Tableau Desktop
-- Generating a TDE and loading it into Tableau Server, either manually or automatically.
+- Generating a TDE and loading it into Tableau Server, either manually or automatically

 In either case, you need a writer component from the **Components -- Writers** menu.

 {: .image-popup}
 ![Screenshot - Writers](/tutorial/write/writers-intro.png)

-In this tutorial, we'll go with the first option -- using the **Snowflake Writer** as it is the easiest and fastest way.
+In this tutorial, we'll go with the first option -- configuring the **Snowflake writer** as it is the easiest and fastest to use.
 The description of the [Tableau TDE writer](/components/writers/bi-tools/tableau/) is part of the [writers](/components/writers/) documentation.
 Click **Add New Writer**, find the Snowflake writer and click it.